Patrick-Thomas/Patrick-Thomas.github.io/_posts/2021-06-19-sparkpad-diary-1.md

 The [Discord community](https://discord.gg/uvYdVn9TBU){:target="_blank"} where Sparkpad first started gaining traction now has dedicated channels for Sparkpad related topics.
 We also have our [Twitter](https://twitter.com/spark_pad){:target="_blank"} and [Instagram](https://www.instagram.com/spark_pad/){:target="_blank"} feeds for more general updates.

 ### Streaming
 We now stream regularly on our [Twitch channel](https://www.twitch.tv/spark_pad){:target="_blank"}.
 At the moment we have 4 different types of stream: PCB Soldering, Case Assembly, Coding and Engraving design.
-We also gave away a free customised Sparkpad as part of a [recent charity stream](https://twitter.com/spark_pad/status/1399751086118932481){:target="_blank"}.
+We also seek out collaborations with fellow streamers, and recently we gave away a free customised Sparkpad as part of a [charity stream](https://twitter.com/spark_pad/status/1399751086118932481){:target="_blank"}.

 <b>Thanks for reading!
 We are aiming to post diary updates on a monthly basis.
 If you have any further questions, send us an emal at info@sparkpad.co.uk</b>